GogoFC/cloudflare-ddns-multi-domain-update/README.md

 Bash script written for Linux.

-Updates DDNS records for multiple subdomains via Cloudflare API.
+Updates DDNS records for multiple subdomains in a zone via Cloudflare API.

 Script will update all records in a zone unless listed in `excluded_subdomains` array.